The Ultimate Packing List for Swimming with Whales in 2024

 Mask

-this is one of the most important, if not the most important, pieces of gear you will need to enjoy your whale swimming experience.
+This is one of the most important, if not the most important, pieces of gear you will need to enjoy your whale swimming experience.
 How do you know if a mask is right for you?
 A good mask should fit your face snugly, maintain suction to your face while you breathe without the strap on, not constrict the bridge of your nose, and be comfortable.
 With masks, you get what you pay for.

 I also recommend black-sided/framed masks, as the clear-sided masks may result in light leaks, causing your view to become obstructed with reflections.